Embed SVG Google Font

 Who Should Apply to the XAF Program?

-Xavier alumni who graduated from college in May (or summer) 2022 and are looking to gain some valuable professional skills and experience, while also furthering the ideals of the Grad at Grad.
-This is a 10 month fellowship opportunity that will allow recent college graduates explore careers in Advancement, Admissions, Alumni Relations, and Communications while participating in other aspects of student life.
+Xavier alumni who will graduate from college in May (or summer) 2023 and will be looking to gain some valuable professional skills and experience, while also furthering the ideals of the Grad at Grad.
+This is a 10-month fellowship opportunity that will allow recent college graduates explore careers in advancement, admissions, communications and marketing, and campus ministry while participating in other aspects of student life.
 This is a paid fellowship and fellows should not be actively looking to begin other employment or studies during the term of service.
 We expect those interested in serving as fellows to speak with their parents about this opportunity since it will require the fellow to live at home and remain on his parents’ insurance.

 Applications for the XAF program can be found here (along with other necessary information about the application process for the XAF program).
-Application deadline for the 2022-23 cycle was Thursday, March 31, and applications will be reviewed on a rolling basis.
+Applications will be reviewed on a rolling basis.

 Duration of XAF